persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button and click immediately on the Stop button
-      - The result window does not contain the Validation tab
+      - The Validation tab contains only Analytical tab

   - Functional chaos: chaos_1 item